roshanshetty28/lmsfrontend/README.md

 i.
 Review - The ability to rate and comment on books they have issued.
 </pre>

+### Other Features
+- OAuth2.0 Google SignIn
+- Everyday at 10:00am, the server automatically sends reminder emails to all library users who have books due.

 ### General
 This frontend of this website is hosted on Netlify and backend is hosted on Adaptable.

 ## Getting Started